iras/SublimeText3-ChromeDevTools-integration-toy/README.md

 Notes:
 ------

 i.
-Multiple Chrome Tabs can be refreshed at once just by adding copies of the last line at the bottom of the script chrometabrefresherST3.py.
+Multiple Chrome Tabs can be refreshed at once just by adding amended copies of the last line at the bottom of the script chrometabrefresherST3.py.

 ii.
 By enabling the SSH tunnelling, you can code on your laptop and test the result out on another machine just by pressing Meta-S (Ctrl-S) on your machine.
-Check the following link out on how to enable ssh tunnelling. https://coderwall.com/p/kmoe2a
+Check the following [link](https://coderwall.com/p/kmoe2a) out on how to enable ssh tunnelling.

 iii.
 I'm quite sure there must be a more optimised way to achieve the same cross-app communication.
-Anyway, this one was good fun cobbling this one together :-)
+Anyway, this one was good fun :-)

 Known Issues:
 -------------

-Very rarely the communication between the 2nd part script and Chrome Remote Debugger gets probably lost.
-If you've got the doubt that has just happened, just shut down the Chrome Remote Debugger app and then save again from Sublime Text, that should bring Chrome Remote Debugger back on.
-I will add a callback informing the user of loss of communication at some point unless someone else wishes to fork the repo and add it.
+Very rarely the communication between the 2nd script and Chrome Remote Debugger gets probably lost.
+If you've got the doubt that has just happened, please shut down the Chrome Remote Debugger app and then save again from Sublime Text, that should bring the Chrome Remote Debugger back on.
+I will add a callback informing the user of loss of communication at some point unless someone else wishes to do so by forking the repo.

 Thanks to @ronanklyne for further advice on reducing the plugin's configuration to a minimum.